hbing-l/PoSynDA/README.md

 ## Acknowledgments

-We would like to thank all the contributors and researchers who made this project possible.
+We would like to thank all the following contributors and researchers who made this project possible.
 * [VideoPose3D](https://github.com/facebookresearch/VideoPose3D)
 * [DiffusionDet](https://github.com/ShoufaChen/DiffusionDet)
 * [MixSTE](https://github.com/JinluZhang1126/MixSTE)